arpitbbhayani/articles/blogs/better-programmer.md

 # Code consistently
 If we don't do something repeatedly, it becomes extremely hard to get good at it.
 Writing code consistently helps us

- - define the programatic and algorithmic flow quickly
+ - define the programmatic and algorithmic flow quickly
  - build a habit of programming and thinking analytically

 ### Action Items

- - make one small contribution to any one project every three days
+ - make one small contribution to anyone project every three days

 # Build complex systems
-Solving programming questions is about developing logic but things become a little trickier when we build a complex system, as it requires us to take our programming skills go up a notch.
+Solving programming questions is about developing logic but things become a little trickier when we build a complex system, as it requires us to take our programming skills to go up a notch.
 Some examples of complex systems are - a Library management system, a [Twitter](https://twitter.com) clone, an [Instagram](https://www.instagram.com/) clone, etc. Building a complex system

  - widens our tech stack
  - makes us keep our code flexible, extensible and reusable